sounisi5011/metalsmith-pug-extra/README.md

 ### [`compile()`](#compileoptions) & [`render()`](#renderoptions)

-After compiling the template file, it is processed by plug-ins such as renaming ([metalsmith-collections] and [metalsmith-permalinks] in this example) and finally the HTML content is generated.
+After compiling the template file, it is processed by plugins such as renaming ([metalsmith-collections] and [metalsmith-permalinks] in this example) and finally the HTML content is generated.

 ```js
 const Metalsmith = require('metalsmith');